alecl303/ECS171_Project/README.md

 3. In your terminal, run the following command: streamlit run web.py

 The streamlit front-end should now be open in your browser.

+# Running Jupyter Notebooks/Models
+1. Download the directory.
+2. To run the FNN model, open FraudModel.ipynb with Jupyter Notebook.
+Note that there the Grid Search is left there, but did not take too long to run for us.
+3. To run the SVM model, open SVM Classifer.ipynb.